 When it comes to movies and TV shows based on books, there seem to be two kinds of people: the ones who absolutely must read the book before seeing the screen version and the ones who aren’t bothered either way.
 Classic books particularly seem to divide people, especially because they are often adapted several times over, leaving everyone with preferences as to who made the best Mr. Darcy or who really embodied the jerkiness of Mr. Scrooge.
 Setting aside Disney movies that are adapted from classics like Hamlet (but with lions) or Oliver Twist (but with dogs), there are so many good adaptations to watch — but how do you prioritize them all?

-Ahead of the Netflix premiere of Watership Down on Tuesday, we’ve rounded up 15 of the best movies and TV shows that are based on classic books.
+We’ve rounded up 16 of the best movies and TV shows that are based on classic books.
 Whether you binge-watch them all at once or space them out over time, these adaptations will give you visual spectacles, great performances and a book list to conquer either before or after you watch, depending on which category you’re in.

 1. Watership Down